kissmetrics/km-support/_posts/2012-10-19-event-library.md

 There are three types of events listed here:

-1. [Events that are automatically tracked][auto-track] from having the basic KISSmetrics JavaScript code on your site.
+1. [Events that are automatically tracked][auto-track] from having the basic Kissmetrics JavaScript code on your site.
 2. Events you pass in from another data source: a server-side API, our Database Sync tool, CSV import, or one from of our other integrations.
 3. Events collected from old Event Wizard entries that have historic data, but are no longer actively tracking current user behavior.